 18th December 2017 (South Shields)

-Across the river to meet Lids at The Alamo after work.
+Across the river to meet JL at The Alamo after work.
 We haven’t seen each other since summer.
-She looks ace, as always, in grey woollen dungarees, brogues, silk blouse with huge collars and obligatory red scarf tied in her hair.
+She looks as ace and beautiful as always, in grey woollen dungarees, brogues, silk blouse with huge collars and obligatory red scarf tied in her hair.
 I see that she no longer wears her ring and this only makes me feel uncomfortable as I am wearing mine.
 While she goes to the toilet I slip it onto my right hand, but that feels odd so I put it back on my left hand.
 I have large G&T and she has lime & soda!
-She is as difficult to speak to as ever, presenting her full-on Marxist front (there is no escape from this subject).
-Everything needs to be hard work; life, thought, ideas, fun, et cetera.
-She is working 12 hours per week cleaning houses on Sunderland Rd.
+She presents her full-on Marxist front (there is no escape from this subject).
+Everything, she tells me, needs to be hard work; life, thought, ideas, fun, et cetera.
 We say goodbye at the ferry and I go home feeling quite sad and sorry.
 But I cannot help but be annoyed at her all consuming socialism.
 She says that J. Corbyn is all she thinks about and this only makes me giggle and become sadder!
 As we part I give her a painting and a card for Christmas.
 She says, “I haven’t done cards this year.
 It’s such commercial rubbish.”
 Well, we all know that, dear, I say.
 A thank you is not forthcoming.
 On the ferry, South Shields shrinking thankfully into the dark, I think, if this is the face of our future socialist world then, comrade, we are doomed!

 18th December 2020 (Whitley Bay)